ucheuba10/RippleAssessment/README.md

 ## Getting Started

 #### Download
 Download or clone this repository

 #### Configuration
-The program uses a properties file located at `src/main/resources/application.properties` for configuration.
+The program uses a properties file located at [`src/main/resources/application.properties`](src/main/resources/application.properties) for configuration.
-At the minimum, the following need to be configured:
+At the minimum, the following parameters need to be configured:
-* `server.url` - The http URL for the rippled server
+* `server.url` - The HTTP URL for the rippled server `server_info` API endpoint.
-* `file.output_file` - The absolute path to the output file that extracted response elements will be written to
+* `file.output_file` - The absolute path to the output file that extracted response elements will be written to.

 #### Build
 Use Maven to build the project.
 This will build with relevant dependencies